 - McKinsey is constantly adjusting the games.
 Some candidates we coached recently reported that instead of the tower defense game, they had to identify a disease that is haunting an animal population based on a large date set.
 In that regard, the game was similar to the ecosystem creation.

 Depending on the office, candidates can do it from home or from the office.
-Check out our McKinsey Problem Solving Game Guide for more details, the best preparation approach as well as the most effective test-taking strategies.
-We have compiled this document by talking to more than 100 test-takers as well as game design experts.
-By September 2020, the guide has sold to more than 1100 customers from 40+ countries.
+Check out our McKinsey Imbellus Problem Solving Game Guide for more details, the best preparation approach as well as the most effective test-taking strategies (including 4 videos and Excel templates).
+We have compiled this document by talking to more than 160 test-takers as well as game design experts.
+By February 2021, the guide has sold to more than 1900 customers from 50+ countries.

 The McKinsey Problem Solving Game is currently being rolled out globally and has not yet been introduced in all the countries.